Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 ## Level 1 -> 2
 ```
 cat ./-
 ```
 Here the catch is there is a special character which we need to make sure that it is not interpreted as a command.
+We use cat to read out the file content.

 ## Level 2 -> 3